Bushey: Modern day

-Despite being close to London and having Watford on its doorstep, Bushey retains the feeling of a small town.
-This is reinforced with events such as the Bushey Festival and quarter marathon, which is held each July, and the Horticultural Society's flower and produce show.
+Local events include the Bushey Festival and quarter marathon, held each July, and the Horticultural Society's flower and produce show.

 Being located near several film studios at Elstree and Borehamwood, Bushey and Bushey Heath frequently feature as backdrops for many film and TV shows.
 Most notable is a bus scene in the Cannon and Ball film, and in the 1957 film Lucky Jim.
 Several historic buildings in Bushey, notably the old Royal Masonic School for Boys, later the International University, in the Avenue, have been used in films over a long period of time, including Nuns on the Run, Out of Bounds, Children of Men and Harry Potter.
 It has also been the set for several television comedy series, including Monty Python's Flying Circus and Little Britain.
 This site is currently being redeveloped for residential usage, with the 1960s additions to the site having been demolished.

 Many of The Avengers episodes include location shots around the Bushey area, and the latter half of the Confessions of a Driving Instructor is entirely shot on the roads between Elstree and Bushey, finishing in the car dump at 'Bushey Breakers'.

 Pupils from local schools including Bushey Hall and Bushey Meads have taken part as extras in productions such as My Dad's the Prime Minister.

-Warren Lake, a duck pond on Bushey Heath, was restored in 1992 after falling into dereliction.
+Warren Lake, a duck pond on Bushey Heath, was restored in 1992 after falling into a poor state of repair.

+Religion

+In 2021, Jews formed a plurality of the population in Bushey Heath ward.
+A majority (192 of 342) of those who came under 'Other' were Jains.